khulnasoft/integrations-core/varnish/README.md

 3. Restart the `varnishncsa` utility to apply the changes.

-4. Collecting logs is disabled by default in the Datadog Agent, enable it in your `datadog.yaml` file:
+4. Collecting logs is disabled by default in the Khulnasoft Agent, enable it in your `khulnasoft.yaml` file:

    ```yaml
    logs_enabled: true